agents-go

 Retries, fallback, and multiple providers

-Three provider-agnostic decorators compose for resilience and multi-backend routing.
+A family of provider-agnostic decorators composes for resilience, multi-backend routing, and backend adaptation.
 None touch the run loop — they wrap a Model (or ModelProvider).

 Retryagents.NewRetryModel(inner, policy) retries transient failures with exponential backoff and jitter: